Anatolian Shepherd Dog, Kangal or Karabash?

 Erzurum or Dark Yellow to Red

 Note the Kars is sometimes also designated as a variety of Karabash.
 But it is generally accepted that the same type of dog has developed on both sides of the border of Armenia and Georgia and throughout the Caucasian Mountains.
-As this border historically has been changed many times and the the FCI has already recognized this longer haired type of dog as the Caucasian Shepherd Dog, although included in the map they are not included in the categories above.
+As this border historically has been changed many times and the the FCI has already recognised this longer haired type of dog as the Caucasian Shepherd Dog, although included in the map they are not included in the categories above.